antfarmar/Unity-Tanks-Tutorial/README.md

 ***Basic scene setup***

 #### General
-* Dragging models into scene or hierarchy
+* Dragging asset models into the scene or hierarchy
-* Frame selecting: dbl-click GameObject, or 'F' key in scene
+* Frame selecting game objects in scene: dbl-click game object in Hierarchy, or 'F' key in Scene when selected

 #### Lighting
 * Dedicated window for lighting options
-* Precomputed Real Time GI
+* Precomputed Real Time GI selected for use
-    * Baking (bg process)
+    * Baking the lighting (a lengthy bg process)
     * Low resolution OK for lowpoly models
 * Ambient light source & color vs. skybox